The hike using traction devices across a glacier was the most challenging section of trail. Photo: Tarang Mohnot

 by Tarang Mohnot Nov 21, 2024

 My friends and I chose the date of September 15, 2024, a day picked after scouring our weather apps and seeing that it promised sun and clear skies.
 Six of us were ready to tackle a peak 19,783 feet, or 6,030 meters, above sea level: UT Kangri II.
-Four of us would be attempting it for the first time, while two in our group had made the trek before.
+Five of us would be attempting it for the first time, while one had made the trek before.

 UT Kangri II is a peak in the union territory of Ladakh in India.
 It’s a sparsely populated, high-altitude region on the western Himalayas, with desert-like terrain, deep valleys, and mountain passes.
 Of the hikable mountains in India for beginners, UT Kangri II itself is relatively non-technical, with an easy approach.
 But it’s still a grueling challenge, given the altitude – especially as our goal wasn’t just to reach the top, but to speed-hike it in a single day.
 We’d start before the sun rose and return before dusk, ideally.